Division Street on the north, Chicago Avenue on the south, Ashland Avenue on the east, Damen Avenue on the west.

 This area is bounded by Division Street on the north, Chicago Avenue on the south, Ashland Avenue on the east, Damen Avenue on the west.

-In the late 1950s, Puerto Rican families began to settle in this area and lived among the impoverished Polish families.
-Families in this area were very poor and mainly co-existed between Polish and Puerto Ricans, however, there was some resentment from some Polish groups and this brought about the creation of the Playboys that bullied Puerto Rican youths badly.
-Playboys and other white greaser clubs became very territorial and were concerned that blacks would move into the area from the public housing developments south of them.
+In 1957, Puerto Rican families began to settle in this area and lived among the impoverished Polish families.
+Families in this area were very poor and mainly co-existed between Polish and Puerto Ricans.

 Gang activity continued to be vicious in the 1980s and 1990s as high crime, drugs and violent crime became a major issue in this community.

 In the 21st century much of East Village was bought up by yuppies and hipsters that dramatically drove up the value of the neighborhood as they paid higher rents and brought about renovations.
 Trendy businesses and refined restaurants also added appeal to the neighborhood which squashed most of the gang activity.
 Latin Jivers started in this community in later years that fought Latin Kings and Harrison Gents who would fight each other too.

 Harrison Gents is the dominant gang in this neighborhood for several generations.

 For those of you that live in this area over the past few decades that are among the young urban professionally class you might be interested to know these streets once had these gangs walk them over time: